a-und-b/ab-motime/README.md

 ## TODO

 - Implement automatic project and task mapping
+- Aggregate and display same-day entries with identical project and task; transfer as single entry to Moco
 - Improve error handling and user feedback
 - Implement unit and integration tests
 - Implement persistent storage for transferred entries